SmartLucas/VeggieBot/README.txt

 Creator: Turntablelover

-To Run the bot when you have Node.Js, do node Bot.js in the directory, you have the file in.
-Or You could run it on a cloud service like Cloud9.
+To Run the bot, when you have Node.Js, do node Bot.js, in the directory, you have the file in, or You could run it on a cloud service like Cloud9 or OpenShift.